7 Ways Chiropractic Keeps You Healthy

 2. Chiropractic Reduces Inflammation

-Researchers in a 2011 study2 compared back pain patients to people with no pain and gave both groups chiropractic adjustments.
+A 2011 study2 compared back pain patients to people with no pain and gave both groups chiropractic adjustments.
 The authors found that the back pain patients who received chiropractic care had dramatically lower levels of a key inflammatory cytokine, known as TNF-α.
 High levels of TNF-α have been linked to inflammatory diseases like rheumatoid arthritis, inflammatory bowel disease, and psoriasis.

 3. Chiropractic Reduces Blood Pressure

-It is estimated that about 30% of adults suffer from high blood pressure.
 A 2007 study3 in the Journal of Human Hypertension looked at a group of patients with high blood pressure.
 Half received received an adjustment and the other half received a sham adjustment.

 The decrease in blood pressure was so dramatic in the patients who received real adjustments that the researchers wrote that it “is similar to that seen by giving two different anti-hypertensive agents simultaneously.”
 In fact, 85% of the study patients had improvement after just one adjustment!